IBUS 3021: Human Resources Management and Strategy in Australia (equivalent to HRIR 3021)Undergraduate Global Enrichment in Australia

 - Grading is A-F basis

 - This course fulfills the HRIR 3021 Core requirement

-This program is open to University undergraduate students in good academic standing, with a minimum GPA of 2.5 at the time of application.
-Successful completion of ECON 1101, ECON 1102, and PSY 1001 are required to participate.
-The application process is competitive and space is limited.
+This program is open to U of M undergraduate students in good academic standing, with a GPA of 3.0 at the time of application.
 Meeting the minimum requirements does not guarantee acceptance.

 To apply, please visit the Apply page.
 Students will be charged a $50 application fee.
-The application cycle starts on September 1 and the priority deadline is October 15.
+The application cycle starts on September 1, 2021 and the priority deadline is 12:00 pm (noon) on October 15, 2021.
 Applications for programs that do not fill by the priority deadline will be accepted on a rolling basis until full.
-Applications will be reviewed and students will be informed of their status within 4 weeks of the priority deadline.
+Applications will be reviewed and students will be informed of their status no later than November 15, 2021.

 Cost Estimate (Summary)